eProsima/Fast-DDS-docs/docs/fastdds/dds_layer/core/policy/standardQosPolicies.rst

 | |MANUAL_BY_TOPIC_LIVELINESS_QOS-api|             | |MANUAL_BY_TOPIC_LIVELINESS_QOS-api|             | Yes            |
 +--------------------------------------------------+--------------------------------------------------+----------------+

-Additionally, the |LivelinessQosPolicy::lease_duration-api| of the DataWriter must also be greater than the |LivelinessQosPolicy::lease_duration-api| of the DataReader.
+Additionally, the |LivelinessQosPolicy::lease_duration-api| of the DataWriter must not be greater than the |LivelinessQosPolicy::lease_duration-api| of the DataReader.

 Example